domkris/AuthDemo/README.md

 }
 ```
 AuditLog class represents audit logs in DB.<br>
-Only classes that implement IAuditableEntity will be audited, if we do not want to audit a class that implements IAuditableEntity then add attribute ExcludeFromAuditLogAttribute.<br>
+Only classes that implement IAuditableEntity will be audited, if we do not want to audit a class that implements IAuditableEntity then add the attribute ExcludeFromAuditLogAttribute.<br>

  <br>
 <!--END AuditLog ------------------------------------------------------------------------------------------------------------------------------->